DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 blogsphere was subjected to tightened control.
-Thus when people climb over the wall, what they often see is information about domestic affairs from domestic sources.[^09LiChina_11] What the wall really achieves is not simply to stop outside contents from coming in, but to purge out the unwanted information from inside.
+Thus when people climb over the wall, what they often see is information about domestic affairs from domestic sources.[^09LiChina_11] What the wall really achieves is not simply to stop outside content from coming in, but to purge out the unwanted information from inside.
 Therefore, by blocking video-sharing sites such as YouTube and Vimeo, what are in fact blocked are not videos from the U.S. but underground films, documentaries and citizens’ reportage *from